fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/manipulate-the-output-filename.md

 To create the final output filename, the `--output-file` option should be used.
 This option accepts the filename template string as shown below:

-<p class="text-info">The output filename template string uses the EJS templating engine.</p>
+> The output filename template string uses the EJS templating engine.</p>

 <div class="code-wrapper">
 <ul class="code-tabs">